Muhammad Ali of Egypt: Greek rebellion

 While Muhammad Ali was expanding his authority into Africa, the Ottoman Empire was being challenged by ethnic rebellions in its European territories.
 The rebellion in the Greek provinces of the Ottoman Empire began in 1821.
 The Ottoman army proved ineffectual in its attempts to put down the revolt as ethnic violence spread as far as Constantinople.
 With his own army proving ineffective, Sultan Mahmud II offered Muhammad Ali the island of Crete in exchange for his support in putting down the revolt.

 Muhammad Ali sent 16,000 soldiers, 100 transports, and 63 escort vessels under command of his son, Ibrahim Pasha.
-Britain, France, and Russia intervened to protect the Greek revolutionaries.
+After Ibrahim sustained successive defeats in Greece (see Ottoman–Egyptian invasion of Mani) Britain, France, and Russia intervened to aid the Greek revolution as a check on Ibrahim's expansionist agenda which threatened the balance of power in the East Mediterranean.
 On 20 October 1827 at the Battle of Navarino, while under the command of Muharram Bey, the Ottoman representative, the entire Egyptian navy was sunk by the European Allied fleet, under the command of Admiral Edward Codrington.
 If the Porte was not in the least prepared for this confrontation, Muhammad Ali was even less prepared for the loss of his highly competent, expensively assembled and maintained navy.
 With its fleet essentially destroyed, Egypt had no way to support its forces in Greece and was forced to withdraw.
 Ultimately the campaign cost Muhammad Ali his navy and yielded no tangible gains.